AkasshShah/ControlPatientIntake/README.md

 ## Receiving a response from the API

-The response from the API will be a JSON encoded array with two main keys:
+The response from the API will be a JSON encoded array with three main keys:
  - Status
  - ReturnData
  - Log